 In Australia, low-THC industrial hemp is permitted to be grown everywhere other than the Northern Territory.
 Hemp has the advantages of needing little irrigation water, requiring few fertilisers, avoiding pesticide use, and improving soil structure.
 It grows to maturity in about three to four months, and two to three crops per year are possible here, depending on the climate.
 Following a decision in May to legalise human consumption of hemp foods, this extra yield will be shifting the economics of the industry onto a healthier footing.
 The part of the plant used for construction is the shredded inner woody core (known as hurd or shiv).
 It is separated from the long outer fibres via an industrial process known as decortication.

 Hemp construction in Australia

 Among the companies building with hemp is Hemp Homes Australia, based in Margaret River, Western Australia.
-It focuses on passive solar, custom-designed hemp houses, with the first example having recently been completed, and five others in the pipeline.
-To secure a local hemp supply, Western Australia’s growers are calling for investment in a processing plant that would allow locally sourced hemp to be used, or better still, for a network of them dotted around the state.
+It focuses on passive solar, custom-designed hemp houses.
+The first example was recently completed, and five others are in the pipeline.
+To secure a local hemp supply, Western Australia’s growers are calling for investment in a processing plant.
+This would allow locally sourced hemp to be used.
+Better still, a network of them could be dotted around the state.
 Colin Steddy, director of The Hemp Corporation, has plans to invest in getting one off the ground.

 A couple of Australian ecovillages under construction will be using hemp.
 These are Shepherds Ground, near Maitland in the Hunter region, and Witchcliffe Ecovillage near Margaret River in Western Australia.
 So far, dozens of hemp houses have been built across the country.